maxencefrenette/pub-crawl-planner/README.md

 ## Try it
 Visit http://berseker59.github.io/pub-crawl-planner/.
 ### Locally
 You can run it locally since it is a client-side only app.
 Just open the index.html file in your browser.
 However, Google Chrome has some security limitations that prevents the generation of the PDF file locally.
-To go around it you have to desactivate this security feature (instructions on this page: http://www.chrome-allow-file-access-from-file.com/linux.html).
+To go around it you have to deactivate this security feature (instructions on this page: http://www.chrome-allow-file-access-from-file.com/linux.html).